8go/matrix-commander/README.md

   - pip3 install --user --upgrade notify2
 - python3 package urllib must be installed to support media download
   - pip3 install --user --upgrade urllib
-- this file must be installed, and should have execution permissions
+- the matrix-commander.py file must be installed, and should have execution permissions
   - chmod 755 matrix-commander.py
-- for a full list see the import statements at the beginning of the Python source code.
+- for a full list or requirements look at the `requirements.txt` file
+  - `pip install -r requirements.txt` to automatically install all required Python packages

 # Examples of calling `matrix-commander`